emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-4.md

 CC: Sun C++ 5.13 SunOS_i386 2014/10/20
 ```

-The "`man`" path can be tested by:
+The `"man"` path can be tested by:

 ```
 $ man codean